We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Rooibos (pronounced ROY-boss) tea is a red herbal tea that comes from the fermented leaves of the Aspalathus linearis shrub, a plant native to South Africa.

 Many people enjoy it as an alternative to green or black tea.
 Unfermented green rooibos tea is also available.

 Rooibos tea has a sweet, delicate, and earthy flavor.
 It contains several antioxidants, which may help explain some of the tea’s health benefits.

 In this article, we list the potential health benefits of rooibos tea.
 We also cover how to brew and flavor each cup.

 Research into the effects of rooibos tea is limited.
 However, based on existing studies, the health benefits may include:

-Rooibos tea is free from caffeine, which may make it a good option for pregnant people, children, and those who are sensitive to caffeine.
+Rooibos tea is free from caffeine, which may make it a

 While caffeine may have some health benefits, not everyone can consume caffeine safely.
 It may interfere with sleep, worsen anxiety, and cause physical effects such as jitteriness and heart palpitations.